marcgg/marcgg.github.com/_posts/2015-08-27-deadlines-estimates-software-startup.md

 These deadlines are perfectly valid to me and they are often exceptional.
 It's just how real life operates, sometimes you have a hard date you can't change and that's it.
 Companies need to make sure they explain well why they end up in a situation where a deadline has appeared and put the needed ressources in place so that the deadline is met.
 For instance, they might need to hire extra help, pay overtime or give up on some unessential feature details.
 In these situations you can use estimates to make better decisions on what to do in order to succeed.

-Of course these real life deadlines are exceptional, if you have one every week it's symptomatic of a deeper business related problem.
+Of course these real life deadlines are exceptional, if you have one every week it's symptomatic of a deeper business-related problem.

 ### Artificial Deadlines or "Fake" Deadlines

 There are some deadlines that are not linked to the real world and these are simply useless.
-A a rule of thumb, if the only thing that happens if a deadline is not met is a manager getting angry, then it was not a real deadline.
+As a rule of thumb, if the only thing that happens if a deadline is not met is a manager getting angry, then it was not a real deadline.

 <div class="image-wrapper" style="text-align: center"><img src="/assets/blog/fake_deadline.jpg" style="padding: 20px; width: 450px;"/></div>

 For instance, rushing to get a feature into production by the end of the week because it's the end of the sprint.
 Spending a night of overtime at the office because someone really want to show off the feature at some small meeting.
 You could even argue that these are not even deadlines, just some milestones with people stressed out about the due date!

 To avoid missing these fake deadlines, developers will reduce quality or scope.
 So you'll end up with incomplete or poorly created features, all this for the sake of an artificial deadline.
-This is short sighted, makes absolutely no sense and, if repeated enough time, will drive your team away or at least lead to some serious loss in productivity over time.
+This is short-sighted, makes absolutely no sense and, if repeated enough time, will drive your team away or at least lead to some serious loss in productivity over time.
 Creating a sustainable startup is not a sprint, it's a longer race.

 > "Agile processes promote sustainable development.
 The sponsors, developers, and users should be able to maintain a constant pace indefinitely."
 >
-> [Principles behind the Agile Manifesto][3]
+> [Principles behind the Agile Manifesto][4]

 ### Deadlines For Motivation